 Independent contractors pay federal, state, and local taxes.
-At the federal level, independent contractors pay income tax and self-employment tax on their net earnings.
-Most independent contractors also pay income tax in the state where they live and work, and some cities or counties charge business taxes, registration fees, or licenses.
+At the federal level, independent contractors are subject to income tax and self-employment tax on their net earnings.
+Most independent contractors also pay income tax in the state where they live and work.
+In addition, some cities and counties assess additional business taxes, along with fees for registration or licenses.

 List of Taxes for Independent Contractors

-- Federal income tax: This tax is reported on the Form 1040 federal tax return.
-Independent contractor taxes at the federal level are based on total income for the year, minus any tax deductions or tax credits.
+- Federal income tax: This tax is calculated and paid on the contractor’s individual income tax return, Form 1040.
+Independent contractor taxes at the federal level are based on total income from all sources for the year, minus any tax deductions or tax credits.
 The tax rate varies from 10% to 37%, based on the level of income.

 - Other federal tax: Independent contractors may need to pay other federal taxes depending on their particular financial situation.
 Other federal taxes include the alternative minimum tax, net investment income tax, and additional Medicare tax.